wenzhaojia2000/slowed-down-sudoku-bruteforcer/README.md

 **Live webpage**: https://wenzhaojia2000.github.io/sudoku/

 This is a visualisation project that shows every step of a sudoku backtracking algorithm in "real time" (i.e. slowed down so you can see each iteration).
-This project does not aim to produce a fast or efficient sudoku solver; some sudokus can take several seconds to solve using the "skip to end" (+∞) button.
+This project does not aim to produce a fast or efficient sudoku solver; some sudokus can take several seconds to solve using the "skip to end" (&gg;) button.
 The project was inspired by [this image](https://commons.wikimedia.org/wiki/File:Sudoku_solved_by_bactracking.gif) on the "Sudoku solving algorithms" Wikipedia page.

-To use, simply open `index.html` in your browser.
+To use, start an HTTP server in the repository directory then access the webpage using the browser.
+To do this in Python, you can type `python3 -m http.server` on the command line then go to `http://localhost:8000/`.

 ## Features